grobenmarketing/r7-creative-branding/Brand Pillars/03-target-market.md

 - Wasting time on ineffective tactics

 **Urgency:**
-- Need consistent lead flow to maintain operations
+- Need consistent lead flow to maintain operations and grow
 - Can't grow without more leads
 - Time is running out (getting further behind)
 - Need to solve this NOW, not "someday"